-Below is a Transcript of Rupert Spira’s presentation at the SAND14
+A Transcript of Rupert Spira’s presentation at The Science and Nonduality Conference, 2014

 As some of you know, Ellen and I live in Oxford, in the U.K., on the edge of one of the world’s great educational establishments.
 Just a week or so before we came to the West Coast, a friend of ours emailed to say that he had heard that a well-known and highly respected philosopher from the university was giving a talk on the nature of Consciousness.
 So we were naturally intrigued and went to the talk.

 I won’t begin to try to describe the abstract, convoluted and irrational lines of reasoning that he used to explain the nature of Consciousness, but I will just quote one thing that he said: ‘Some philosophers say that it is possible for Consciousness to be aware of itself; these ideas should be put in the trash.’